Vonng/pigsty/docs/PARAM.md

 name: `pg_dbsu_uid`, type: `int`, level: `C`

-os dbsu uid and gid, 26 for default postgres users and groups

-default values: `26`, which is consistent with the official pgdg RPM.
+os dbsu uid and gid, `26` for default postgres users and groups, which is consistent with the official pgdg RPM.